-Make the best of summer’s dreamy tomatoes by oven roasting Sun Dried Tomatoes.
+Make the best of summer’s produce by oven roasting Sun Dried Tomatoes.
 I used cherry heirloom tomatoes in a variety of colors to give them a gem like appearance.
 These oven dried tomatoes are perfect for pastas, salads, or for spreads like pesto.

 How to Sun Dry Tomatoes

 These little gems are like popping bites of sunshine.
-I love keeping sun dried tomatoes in the freezer to toss into pastas, salads, or spreads, and recently, I was looking at a big box of cherry heirlooms and imagined them dried, in bright gem like colors.
+I love keeping sun dried tomatoes in the freezer to toss into pastas, salads, or spreads.
+Recently, I was looking at a big box of cherry heirlooms and imagined them dried, in bright gem like colors.

 - They are BURSTING with fresh, sweet tomato flavor.
 I’m talking TONS more flavor than anything that comes in a pouch.